Irishbecky91/Funny_Bones/README.md

         - Creative

 The application needs to enable the **user** to:
-- play the game "Funny Bones" using only alpha character.
+- play the game "Funny Bones" using only alpha characters.
 - generate a new word on each play-through by sourcing a random word from an external list of words.

 With the above information in mind, a strategy table was created to show the trade-offs between what is important and what is viable with the following results.